 For those who love a sleek, modern, minimalistic look, this is the hotel for you.
-There are 193 modern-designed guestrooms and suites in the hotel with each featuring a contemporary grey and lilac color palette with rust accents.
+There are nearly 200 modern-designed guestrooms and suites in the hotel with each featuring a contemporary grey and lilac color palette with rust accents.
 Make sure to check out the bubble seats in the lobby.
 They are sure to be a conversation starter.
 Burn off some calories in the fitness center or take a dip in the rooftop pool.
-Thee is an outdoor bar that is open seasonally.
+There is an outdoor bar that is open seasonally.
 Relax with in-room spa service â" just call the front desk to set up an appointment.
 METRO: Judiciary Square.

 With a breathtaking view of the Tidal Basin, this luxury hotel is within walking distance to the Jefferson Memorial and the Washington Monument.
-Of the 347 rooms and 53 suites, each blend oriental elegance with a traditional American style decor.
+Of the more than 340 rooms and 50 suites, each blend oriental elegance with a traditional American style decor.
 When you aren't relaxing in your room, go to the spa and wellness facility featuring eight treatment rooms, zen relaxation area and sauna.
 Take a dip in the 50-foot indoor swimming pool, walk through a small on-site art gallery with rotating exhibits or participate in a private yoga class.
 Try to come here during the annual Cherry Blossom Festival.
 METRO: Smithsonian

-While many of the Washington, D.C. hotels go or a historic angle, the Palomar aims for a more modern art-focused theme given their location near galleries in the Dupont Circle neighborhood.
+While many of the Washington, D.C. hotels go for a historic angle, the Palomar aims for a more modern art-focused theme given their location near galleries in the Dupont Circle neighborhood.
 Popular with a younger crowd, they offer a yoga mat in every room and they provide complimentary use fo their custom public bikes.
-Dining at the Urbana Restaurant and Wine Bar and try to make it to one of their well-known happy hours that offer low prices for wine, sparklers and beer.
+Dining at the Urbana Restaurant and Wine Bar and try to make it to one of their well-known happy hours that offer low prices for wine, spirits and beer.
 A wine hour is also offered every day where you may try your choice of red or white wines.
 If you are staying on site, why not both?
 METRO: Dupont Circle.

 Located in the historic Dupont Circle neighborhood, the Swann Inn has transformed an 1883 mansion into a charming bed and breakfast that is right near must-see attractions yet makes you feel like you have escaped the hustle and bustle of city life.
 Each visit can be a different experience because every room is individually decorated.
 Look at their photo gallery to see which room appeals to you and yours.
 Select rooms feature wood burning fire places, whirlpool bathtubs and private decks.
 Check out their special packages including hot cocoa for two, floral arrangement, chilled champagne and massages.
 METRO: Dupont Circle

 Before Barack Obama became the 44th President of the United States, he and his family stayed here for two weeks and you will understand why once you walk in the doors.
 Named for two prominent Washington, D.C. residents who once made their homes on the land, The Hay-Adams Hotel was constructed in 1927 with its style reminiscent of the Italian Renaissance.
-The hotel has jaw dropping views of The White House, Lafayette Square and St. John's Church – not to mention luxurious accommodations, a roof terrace with panoramic views of the district, a concierge to arrange recreation activities and the upscale bar Off The Record, a hot spot where locals and guests can relax.
+The hotel has jaw dropping views of The White House, Lafayette Square and St. John's Church along with luxurious accommodations, a roof terrace with panoramic views of the district, a concierge to arrange recreation activities and the upscale bar Off The Record, a hot spot where locals and guests can relax.
 METRO: McPherson Square.

 Nestled in Washington, Va. this cozy yet elegant venue is the perfect spot to bring that special someone for a romantic getaway.
-The Inn features 24 bedrooms and suites â" some with picturesque views o the historic, untouched land.
-Patrons will find a decadent menu at the restaurant including mouth-watering classics such as carpaccio of herb-crusted baby lamb loin, truffle-stuffed breast of pheasant and a fricassee of Maine lobster.
+The Inn features 24 bedrooms and suites â" some with picturesque views of the historic, untouched land.
+Patrons may chose from three tasting menus.
+Just pick which one suits you and yours best!
+One is strictly vegetarian for those with dietary needs.
 The wine cellar has more than 2,400 selections so you will surely find one (or more) to pair with the meal.
 Be sure to take a walk through the campus to watch the sunset on the Perimeter Path, buy some presents at the gift shops or meander through the cutting garden.